blabla1337/skf-labs/.gitbook/assets/python/Threat-modeling/Threat-modeling.md

 This functionality logs out the currently logged-in user.
 It clears the session, effectively terminating the user's authenticated session.
 After logging out, the user is typically redirected to the login page or the home page.

-## The challenge

-For each use case, consider how it could be abused or what vulnerabilities may exist.
-These could be due to issues in the code itself or due to broader architectural problems.
-Consider various types of vulnerabilities, such as Injection attacks, Broken Authentication, Sensitive Data Exposure, etc.

-Once you have created your RTM, use it to analyze the provided code and diagrams, and see how many potential vulnerabilities you can identify.

-This process will not only help you understand the potential threats and vulnerabilities but also allow you to practice threat modeling, which is a crucial skill in cybersecurity

-After you've created your Requirements Traceability Matrix, try to identify as many potential vulnerabilities in this application as possible.
-Use the OWASP Top 10 as a guide and see if you can identify threats that fall into each category.
-Be sure to consider both the code itself and the way the application is structured.
-Note that some vulnerabilities may not be immediately obvious, and may require a deeper understanding of how different components of the application interact with each other.

-This exercise will test your ability to think like an attacker, which is a valuable perspective for any security professional.
-Remember, the goal isn't just to find vulnerabilities, but to understand why they're there, how they can be exploited, and how they can be mitigated or eliminated.

-When you've identified as many vulnerabilities as you can, compare your findings with your peers.
-Did you all find the same issues, or were there some that only you noticed?
-This can be a great opportunity for discussion and learning.